google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     `submission`: 1 for `x509_entry_v2`, or 2 for `precert_entry_v2`.

   chain:
-  : An array of zero or more base64 encoded CA certificates.
-The first element
+  : An array of zero or more JSON strings,
-    is the certifier of the `submission`; the second certifies the first; etc.
+    each of which is a base64 encoded CA certificate.
+The first element is the certifier of the `submission`; the second certifies the first; etc.
     The last element of `chain` (or, if `chain` is an empty array, the `submission`) is certified by an accepted trust anchor.